 NO to nail boards, anti-roosting spikes and nets!

-Although there are some commercial defence mechanisms available advertised to keep pigeons at bay, such as nail boards, anti-roosting spikes and nets, our experts advise against these cruel devices, "Do not use tools that can harm the animals.
+Although there are some commercial defense mechanisms available advertised to keep pigeons at bay, such as nail boards, anti-roosting spikes and nets, our experts advise against these cruel devices, "Do not use tools that can harm the animals.
 Pigeons, but also other birds, can suffer life-threatening injuries from the sharp nails or become so entangled in the nets that they starve to death." says Cristian Erdmann.

 Municipalities are also in demand